 A secondary color to delineate one college from another made sense and our communications colleagues favored that route.

 A small cross-functional group from our larger team (communications and web development) proposed our plan to college leadership.
-With their blessings we gained momentum and followed our path.
+With their blessings we gained momentum.

 We unified through sharing.
 The web development team created Drupal themes and templates from prototypes.
 When we built a new feature for one college we created a component that could be used by another with a small amount of css and imagery.

 We overhauled elements from third party systems like email templates, and forms.

 My role was to guide the team through the process of creating a design system and partner with them to execute their vision.
 I built a components library, prototypes, and wrote the css and html.
 The design system is continuously finding consistency and being applied to the production environment.